bhauman/bhauman.github.com/_posts/2026-02-16-grow-your-own-multi-agent-workflow.md

 This is where you think.

-Start by telling Claude what you want:
+Start by putting Claude in plan mode — press **Shift+Tab** to toggle it on.
+Then describe what you want:

 ```
 I want to build a CLI tool called "quoth" in Babashka.